noxabellus/vscode-grammar-builder-bootstrap/readme.md

 + Write your grammar in TypeScript with regex literals, builder functions etc

++ If you have an existing json grammar, decompile it to TypeScript via `npm run decomp --out path/to/decompileInto path/to/yourGrammar.tmLanguage.json`

 + Build, package, and install
 1. `npm run build`
 2. `npm run package`